gchq/sleeper/docs/getting-started.md

 you use `sleeper`.

 If you already have the CLI installed, you can upgrade to the latest version of the CLI using `sleeper cli upgrade`.

+## Deploy locally

+The quickest way to get an instance of Sleeper is to deploy to LocalStack in Docker on your local machine.
+Note that the LocalStack version has very limited functionality in comparison to the AWS version, and can only handle small volumes of data.
+See the documentation on [deploying to localstack](usage/deploy-to-localstack.md) for more information.

+## Deploy to AWS

+The easiest way to deploy a full instance of Sleeper and interact with it is to use the "system test" functionality.
+This deploys a Sleeper instance with a simple schema, and writes some random data into a table in the instance.
+You can then use the status scripts to see how much data is in the system, run some example queries, and view logs to help understand what the system is doing.
+It is best to do this from an EC2 instance as a significant amount of code needs to be uploaded to AWS.

+We'll use the Sleeper CLI to deploy an EC2 instance in an environment suitable for working with Sleeper.

 ### Authentication